AakashTyagi354/delma2.0_spring_microservice/README.md

 ### What Delma Does

-Delma is an end-to-end online consulting platform with five core capabilities:
+Delma is an end-to-end online consulting platform with seven core capabilities:

 1. **Doctor Onboarding & Discovery** — Users register with email OTP verification, optionally apply to become doctors, get approved by admins, and appear in a searchable doctor directory.
-2. **AI Symptom Checker** — Patients describe symptoms in plain English; Groq AI (Llama 3.1) recommends the right specialization and auto-filters the doctor listing.
+2. **AI Symptom Checker** — Patients describe symptoms in plain English; Groq AI recommends the right specialization and auto-filters the doctor listing.
+3. **AI Document Summarizer (RAG)** — Patient medical PDFs are indexed in pgvector using Voyage AI embeddings.
+When a doctor opens a patient profile, top-relevant chunks are retrieved and summarized by Groq LLaMA 3.1 into a structured 3-point clinical summary.
+4. **AI Booking Agent (MCP)** — Patients book appointments through natural language conversation.
+The agent uses the ReAct pattern with tool calling to orchestrate doctor search, slot lookup, and booking across multiple microservices.
-3. **Appointment & Video Consultation** — Patients book paid appointments based on doctor availability, then join secure video calls via ZEGOCLOUD with AES-256 encryption.
+5. **Appointment & Video Consultation** — Patients book paid appointments based on doctor availability, then join secure video calls via ZEGOCLOUD with AES-256 encryption.
-4. **Medical Document Sharing** — Patients upload medical documents to AWS S3 with presigned URLs, accessible only by their assigned doctor.
+6. **Medical Document Sharing** — Patients upload medical documents to AWS S3 with presigned URLs, accessible only by their assigned doctor.
-5. **Medical E-Store** — End-to-end e-commerce for medications with categorized products, cart, payment via Razorpay, and order management.
+7. **Medical E-Store** — End-to-end e-commerce for medications with categorized products, cart, payment via Razorpay, and order management.

 ### Why Microservices